2013-2018 Ford Escape: problems and fixes, fuel economy, 4WD system, photos

 2013 Ford Escape 2.0L EcoBoost engine

 Timing belt or chain: The 2.0L EcoBoost and 2.5L Duratec engine have a timing chain.
 The 1.6L and the 1.5L EcoBoost have a timing belt.
-According to the owner's manual for the US 2018 Escape, the recommended timing belt replacement interval for the 1.5L EcoBoost engine is 150,000 miles.
+According to the owner's manual for the US 2018 Escape, the recommended timing belt replacement interval for the 1.5L EcoBoost engine is 150,000 miles, which is unusually long.
+In most other cars a timing belt is replaced every 100K miles or sooner.
 Check the pdf owner's manual at the Ford Owners website.

 Fuel Economy: The 2013-2016 Escape with the 1.6L EcoBoost engine is rated at 22/29 MPG city/highway, giving it a range of up to 378 miles (608 km) on one tank of gas.
 See ratings of other models in the table.